rswag/rswag/README.md

 ### Enable Simple Basic Auth for swagger-ui

-You can also update the _rswag-ui.rb_ initializer, installed with rswag-ui to specify a username and password should you want to keep your documentation private.
+You can also update the _rswag_ui.rb_ initializer, installed with rswag-ui to specify a username and password should you want to keep your documentation private.

 ```ruby
 Rswag::Ui.configure do |c|